 Like other assets, California considers retirement accounts like 401(k) plans or IRAs as community property.
 However, the state considers any money that one spouse put into a retirement account or earned as interest before the marriage as separate property.

 Thus, couples must only divide plan assets accrued during the marriage.
-Any contributions and interest that is separate property will go in full to the spouse who earned it before the couple wed.
+Any contributions and interest that are separate property will go in full to the spouse who earned it before the couple wed.

 After the trial, you must file a Qualified Domestic Relations Order with your plan administrator.
 This is a form explaining how you’re dividing your retirement plan.